Managing Multi-Tenant Component Styles

 Why do we need one?

 This theming tool may appear to be an unnecessary overlap with the style guide, but there are two important reasons why it has to be separate.
 First, taking the tool out of the CMS means that it has no external dependencies and can be shared and updated with as little barrier as possible.
-This gives the design team free reign to incorporate new styles in this tool before development kicks off.
+This gives the design team free rein to incorporate new styles in this tool before development kicks off.
 Second, including only the site-wide standardized variables and basic page elements encourages a laser focus on nailing these fundamental details first.
 This is especially important because these fundamentals are the foundation that everything else, including all our custom components, is built on.

 We knew from the beginning that our AEM instance would be multi-tenant, so we started with a base content project that contains all shared components and their default styles and scripts.
 Each tenant site’s content project inherits and extends the styles and scripts of the base content project to support the branding and unique needs of the site.
 Because each site also needs to support i18n, the root of each tenant site contains language-based homepages with all other pages as their children.